zeqing-guo/gin-haskell/README.md

 Gin is a project written in haskell which can parser your posts and transform them to github issues automatically.

-It works now, but there are some bugs for Windows users, and I need to add some feature in the future.
+It works now, but there are some bugs for Windows users, and I need to add some features in the future.

 Features: